LectureScribe Logo

 Frequently Asked Questions

-Yes - LectureScribe offers unlimited transcription on its free plan with no monthly minute caps.
-Google Docs Voice Typing is also unlimited, but only works for real-time transcription (you can't upload files).
+Yes - LectureScribe offers 1 free upload to try the service with no credit card required.
+Google Docs Voice Typing is also free and unlimited, but only works for real-time transcription (you can't upload files).

 Can I transcribe a recorded lecture for free?

 Yes.
-Upload your recording to LectureScribe (unlimited uploads) or Otter.ai (300 min/month limit).
+Try LectureScribe (1 free upload, then affordable plans) or Otter.ai (300 min/month free).
 Tools like Google Docs Voice Typing don't support file uploads - they only work in real-time.

-LectureScribe has the highest accuracy (98%) for academic content because it's optimized for lectures with technical terminology, equations, and subject-specific vocabulary.
+LectureScribe achieves 98% accuracy for academic content because it's optimized for lectures with technical terminology, equations, and subject-specific vocabulary.
+Try it with 1 free upload.
 Otter.ai achieves 85-90% accuracy.

 Do I need to pay for lecture transcription?